saltys4lt/SquadLink/README.md

 # SquadLink

-## Main goal
-Finding teammates to play in cs2. 🔫
+Web app for finding teammates to play in cs2. 🔫

 ## Tech stack
 - Client ⚛️